kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 The presentation implementation of LRP is completely unsupervised.
 This means, that we do not use the input's ground truth label as the starting point for the relevance propagation.

 At least in my tests, I found that starting relevance propagation from the true label (setting the class' output activation and therefore the relevance to 1) had virtually no effect on the resulting heatmap.

+For every layer in the original network, there exists a corresponding LRP layer.

 ## Relevance Filter